Convex-Dev/design/docs/cad/003_encoding/README.md

 Not all cells represent true CVM values, since cells may also be used for internal data structures within larger CVM values, or represent values that are only used outside the CVM.

 ### Valid and Invalid Encodings

-A sequence of bytes is a "valid" encoding is there exists a cell which produces the same sequence of bytes as its encoding.
+A sequence of bytes is a "valid" encoding if there exists a cell which produces the same sequence of bytes as its encoding.
 Conversely, a sequence of bytes is an invalid encoding if there is no cell which produces the same sequence of bytes as its encoding.

 Implementations MUST be able to reconstruct a cell from any valid encoding.